Akshay-ch-dj/AkshayChandran/notes.md

 - Things to add, that changing position.. animation, coder, freelancer---->
 - overlay effect description on project css card
 - [CSS card design - 1](https://codepen.io/akshaych/full/mdPoBeg)

+- For the css card it needs to add click to expand another click to go back feature for mobile screen compatibility.